lisoboss/magisk-hluda/README.md

 ## Instructions

-Install `MagiskFrida.zip` from [the releases](https://github.com/ViRb3/magisk-frida/releases)
+Install `MagiskHluda.zip` from [the releases](https://github.com/lisoboss/magisk-hluda/releases)

 > :information_source: Do not use the Magisk repository, it is obsolete and no longer receives updates

-## How fast are frida-server updates?
+## How fast are hluda-server updates?

 Instant!
-This module is hooked to the official Frida build process
+This module is hooked to the [hluda](https://github.com/hzzheyang/strongR-frida-android) build process

 ## Issues?